-We’re thrilled to be curating three beginning seed saving collections as part of SeedLinked’s Seed Collections project.
+We’re thrilled to be curating beginning seed saving collections as part of SeedLinked’s Seed Collections project.
 The new project offers several collections for gardeners to grow, learn, and share with one another using the SeedLinked digital platform.
-OSA has selected three varieties each for the sunflower, dry bean, and cherry tomato collections and we can’t wait to walk new seed savers through the whole process!
+OSA has selected three varieties each for the sunflower, dry bean, and cherry tomato (sold out) collections and we can’t wait to walk new seed savers through the whole process!

 Saving seed is an act of hope.
 We are carrying forward the plants you love to a new year, a new season.
 For many gardeners, seed saving is also mysterious.
 How do you know that you saved seed from enough plants?
 How do you know that the seed is mature?
 How do you make sure that you are saving seed from the right plants and that those seeds are not the result of accidental crosses?
 Seed saving can be a lifetime journey of learning, but these collections of dry beans, tomatoes, and sunflowers will be a fun and beginner-friendly introduction to the basic practices you need to know.

 How does it work?
 Select the beginning seed saving collections for your upcoming garden season or as gifts for the avid gardeners in your life.
 Next, use SeedLinked to track your planting and harvest, and learn what varieties have done well in your region.
 Throughout the season, you’ll have three live check-ins with the collection curators to learn how to save seed from the varieties and ask questions.
 Finally, you’ll review the plants in your collection on SeedLinked as an opportunity to share feedback with other growers throughout the country using the platform, and receive a summary of results that can be used for future garden planning.

 Learn more about the project on Margaret Roach’s “A Way to Garden” podcast featuring SeedLinked’s Bjorn Bergman.

 Find these OSA curated seed saving for beginners collections: